AdobeDocs/dynamic-media-classic.en/help/publish-setup.md

 ##### Find the localeMap by searching for specific IDs

-Some image naming conventions do not support generic image IDs.
+Some image-naming conventions do not support generic image IDs.
 The generic IDs from the request must be mapped to a specific ID in the catalog.
 However, there are instances where the exact specific ID is not known.

 Using the first example as a basis, images for all languages could have the suffixes `_1`, `_2`, or `_3`.
 Images that are specific to French locales could have the suffixes `_22` or `_23` suffix.
 And images that are specific to German locales could have the suffixes `_470` or `_480`.